StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 In order to address the first research question about how many code clones in Java source code our clone detection method is able to find, we ran StoneDetector on BigCloneBench via BigCloneEval~\cite{DBLP:conf/icsm/SvajlenkoR16}.
 For a comparison with the state of the art, we also ran seven other clone detectors on the same benchmark.
-The resulting numbers of identified known code clones, i.e., \emph{recall values}, for the tools Deckard, SourcererCC, NiCad, iClones, CCAligner, StoneDetector, NIL, and Oreo are shown in Table~\ref{tbl:results}, as measured by BigCloneEval.
-Since these numbers reflect only the annotated code clones in the benchmark (cf. also Sect.~\ref{sec:benchmark}), we additionally list the overall number of detected clones.
+The resulting number of identified known code clones, i.e., \emph{recall values}, for the tools Deckard, SourcererCC, NiCad, iClones, CCAligner, StoneDetector, NIL, CloneWorks, and Oreo are shown in Table~\ref{tbl:results}, as measured by BigCloneEval.
+Since these numbers reflect only the annotated code clones in the benchmark (cf. Sect.~\ref{sec:benchmark}), we additionally list the overall number of detected clones.
 As noted before, we only consider clones with a minimum size of 15 lines of code.
-Duplicate clones, as reported by some of the tools, have been removed.
+Duplicate clones, as reported by some tools, were removed.
 Recall values are given in absolute and relative numbers.

 As can be seen in the table, all the code clone detectors, with the exception of Deckard, perform well on exact and near-miss code clones, i.e., code clones of Type 1, Type 2, and Very-Strongly Type 3.
 The respective recall values are located in the interval 97-100\% and only for Deckard do we observe a worse recall value of 65\%.
 These numbers in general reflect the results of prior research~\cite{DBLP:conf/icse/SajnaniSSRL16}.
 Thus, we can state that StoneDetector performs competitively with the state of the art for exact and near-miss code clones.
+Note though that in case of Type 1 clones, i.e., exact duplicates of code fragments that only differ in layout, comments, or formatting (cf. Sect~\ref{sec:introduction}), StoneDetector misses certain code clones.
+Closer inspection revealed that these cases can be attributed to a low number of code samples from the benchmark which can not be properly processed or parsed using the Spoon analysis framework.